junxit/us-congress-bills-113/derived/amendments.md

 ### 7 U.S.C. § 2014

-> in the 2d sentence of subsection (a) by striking “households in which each member receives benefits” and inserting “households in which each member receives cash assistance”, and
+> in the 2d sentence of subsection (a) by striking “households in which each member receives benefits” and inserting “households in which each member receives cash assistance”; and

 | | |
 |---|---|